teesha902/FYP_ASMLab/readme.md

 # Additions

 **main.ipynb** - main jupyter notebook to run everything.
 Use this to interact with the entire repository.

 **LED_times.py** - Script for running LED analysis.
 Contains video processing, mask creation, clustering analysis and re-analysis of problematic videos.
 More info available in the readme in scripts folder, and in the script itself.

+**SUBSET_CSV_M.py** - script for creating MANUAL subsets.
+Contains subset parsing and creating individual csvs for each subset for each original DLC csv.
+Input is DLC csvs path, output path, and the subsets needed.
+Subsets are given as "[(-6, -3)...(-3, 'start'), ('start','end'), ('end', 3)....(4,6)]", in which 'start' and 'end' denote LED event.
+Currently, only the first led event in the video is used.
+Subsets can be designed completely arbitrarily by the user.

+**Interpolate_convert_mm_M.py** - just a refactored version of the same script as before.
+This script loads the subset csv, interpolates for missing values, and converts to mm using the * 0.28 for x-axis and *-0.304 for y-axis. saves the new csv in data/output/inter_mm unless specified otherwise.

 ## New file structure

 ```
 ASM_Killifish_repo/
-├── data/
+└── data/
+│   └── output/
-│   ├── output (used to store outputs from the scripts)
+│   │    ├── subset (output from SUBSET_CSV_M.py)
+│   │    └── inter_mm (output from interpolate_convert_mm_M.py)
-│   ├── csv (used to contain DLC output csvs)
+│   ├── csv/ (used to contain DLC output csvs)
-│   └── videos (original videos)
+│   └── videos/ (original videos)
-├── scripts (contains the python scripts used)
+├── scripts/ (contains the python scripts used)
 ├── main.ipynb (USE THIS!)
 ├── readme.md (BUT READ THIS FIRST!)
 ├── requirements.txt (keep track of packages used)